 Westlake’s Premier Basketball team spent the morning volunteering at the ‘Eat My Lunch’ headquarters in Auckland.
-The organisation offers kiwi kids lunches who would otherwise go without.
+The organisation offers lunches to Kiwi kidswho would otherwise go without.
 The boys were up early from 6:30 a.m. – 9:30 a.m. preparing meals for people to buy and kids to eat.

 Captain of the premier team, Dylan Wilkie, says “It’s an awesome feeling being able to give back.
 This is an awesome company which allows us to do an awesome thing.”

-The boys team were feeling very humbled and privileged to be able to give back to the community who has supported them throughout their schooling and sporting endeavours.
+The boys team was feeling very humbled and privileged to be able to give back to the community whichhas supported them throughout their schooling and sporting endeavours.